chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 ## CHOOSE

 This final function is probably the least used, but it's also one of my favorites.
-Most of the time I use it, it's for a fun reason. `CHOOSE` also has the same issue you run into with `NULLIF` due to how it generates the `CASE` statement.
+Most of the time I use it, it's for a fun reason. `CHOOSE` also has the same issue you run into with `NULLIF` due to how it generates the `CASE` expression.

 A sample usage of `CHOOSE` is `CHOOSE(x.ColA,'Foo','Bar','Baz')`.

 For those who aren't familiar with using `CHOOSE`, basically this is saying...if `x.ColA` is 1 then return "Foo", if `x.ColA` is 2 then return "Bar", etc.

-If I were to ask you how this gets translated into a `CASE` statement...you might think it looks like this:
+If I were to ask you how this gets translated into a `CASE` expression...you might think it looks like this:

 ```tsql
 CASE x.ColA